dexuantang/launch-anything-on-Razr-2024-plus-cover-screen/README.md

   - Go to `Settings > System > Developer Options` and enable `USB Debugging`
   - If your inner screen is broken, you'll need to do this via the external display (if accessible) or have it pre-enabled

-> **Note:** If your inner screen is already broken and you haven't enabled USB Debugging, you may be able to navigate to Developer Options through the external display's Settings panel (if it's in your app list), or use [scrcpy](https://github.com/Genymobile/scrcpy) to mirror and interact with the phone via your computer.

 ## Quick Start

 ```bash